19hours/sg-statutes/Acts/Children and Young Persons Act.md

 (ii) provide or cause to be provided to the child or young person such treatment (including any surgical treatment) as he considers necessary as a result of his assessment or diagnosis.

-[20/2001]
+[3/2011 wef 20/07/2011]

-(3) If the registered medical practitioner or approved welfare officer conducting the assessment of the child or young person under this section believes on reasonable grounds that the child or young person is suffering from any physical or emotional injury or any injury to his health or development as a result of being ill-treated, the registered medical practitioner or approved welfare officer shall immediately notify the Director, protector or police officer, as the case may be, and the provisions of section 88 shall apply to a registered medical practitioner or an approved welfare officer who makes a notification under this subsection.
+(2) If the registered medical practitioner, psychologist or approved welfare officer conducting the assessment of the child or young person under subsection (1) believes on reasonable grounds that the child or young person is suffering from any physical or emotional injury or any injury to his health or development as a result of being ill-treated, the registered medical practitioner, psychologist or approved welfare officer shall immediately notify the Director, protector or police officer, as the case may be, who presented the child or young person for assessment.

-[20/2001]
+[3/2011 wef 20/07/2011]

+(3) Section 87 shall apply to a registered medical practitioner, a psychologist or an approved welfare officer who makes a notification under this section as if it were a notification made under section 87(1).

+[3/2011 wef 20/07/2011]

-(4) If the registered medical practitioner conducting the assessment of the child or young person under this section is of the opinion that the hospitalization of the child or young person is necessary for the purpose of treating the child or young person, the Director, protector or police officer may authorise the hospitalization of the child or young person.
+(4) If the registered medical practitioner conducting the assessment of the child or young person under this section is of the opinion that the hospitalisation of the child or young person is necessary for the purpose of treating the child or young person, the Director, protector or police officer may authorise the hospitalisation of the child or young person.

-[20/2001]

-(5) Subject to subsection (6), every child or young person who is removed by the Director, a protector or a police officer under this section shall, unless he is sooner returned to the custody of his parent or guardian, be brought before a Juvenile Court within 3 working days of his being so removed in order that he may be dealt with under section 49.

-[20/2001]

-(6) If for any reason it is not possible for the child or young person to be brought before a Juvenile Court within the time specified in subsection (5) —

-(a) the Director, protector or police officer (as the case may be) shall, within 3 working days of the removal of the child or young person, inform the Juvenile Court of the removal and the reason for which it is not possible to comply with subsection (5); and

-(b) the Juvenile Court may make such order as the circumstances may admit and require in relation to the custody, charge and care of the child or young person until such time as the child or young person may be brought before the Juvenile Court.

-[20/2001]

-(7) In this section, “assessment” means an assessment to determine the state of the health or development of the child or young person and whether the child or young person has been subjected to any ill-treatment.

-[8

-[20/2001]
+[3/2011 wef 20/07/2011]

 ### Warrant to search for or remove child or young person

-10\.—(1) If a Magistrate’s Court, upon receiving any information or complaint, has reason to believe that a relevant offence has been or is being committed in respect of a child or young person, the Court may issue a warrant authorising any police officer named therein to search for the child or young person, if necessary, and remove the child or young person and commit him to a place of safety until he can be brought before a Juvenile Court to be dealt with under section 49.
+10\.—(1) If a Magistrate’s Court, upon receiving any information or complaint, has reason to believe that a relevant offence has been or is being committed in respect of a child or young person, the Court may issue a warrant authorising any police officer named therein to search for the child or young person, if necessary, and remove the child or young person and commit him to a place of temporary care and protection until he can be brought before a Juvenile Court to be dealt with under section 49.

+[3/2011 wef 20/07/2011]

 [20/2001]

-(2) A warrant issued by a Magistrate’s Court under this section may authorise the police officer named therein, before committing the child or young person concerned to a place of safety, to present the child or young person before a registered medical practitioner or an approved welfare officer for an assessment or for any medical or other treatment as may appear to be necessary.
+(2) A warrant issued by a Magistrate’s Court under this section may authorise the police officer named therein, before committing the child or young person concerned to a place of temporary care and protection, to present the child or young person before a registered medical practitioner or an approved welfare officer for an assessment or for any medical or other treatment as may appear to be necessary.

+[3/2011 wef 20/07/2011]

 [20/2001]

-(3) Section 9(2) to (7) shall apply, with the necessary modifications, in the case where a child or young person is removed under this section as they apply in the case where a child or young person is removed under that section.
+(3) Sections 9(2), (3) and (4) and 9A(1) to (4) shall apply, with the necessary modifications, in the case where a child or young person is removed under this section as they apply in the case where a child or young person is removed under section 9.

+[3/2011 wef 20/07/2011]

 [20/2001]